 Koh Phi Phi under the water

-I am spoiled for my first two dives, on so-called "local" sites near Phi Phi Ley, not far from Phi Phi Don (the main island where we sleep).
-No less than two "leopard sharks" (sea sharks), seahorses yet not easy to find and a turtle ...
+I'm spoiled for my first two dives, on so-called "local" sites close to Phi Phi Ley, not far from Phi Phi Don (the main island where we sleep).
+No less than two "leopard sharks" (zebra sharks), seahorses which are not easy to find and a turtle...
 Not to mention the usual local fauna.
-I slide some photos, but it's a festival!
+I slide some pictures, but it's a festival!

-Our dive-master, a young guy named Ryan, reads One hundred years of loneliness de Marquez, in English, on the boat.
-Visibly more interested in reading than in dives.
-Under the water, he certainly did his job properly, but trace a little too fast for my taste.
-Barely time to take pictures!
-Obviously a bit jaded to walk divers-tourists, the boy ...
+Our dive-master, a young guy named Ryan, reads One hundred years of loneliness of Marquez, in English, on the boat.
+Obviously more interested in reading it than diving.
+Underwater, he certainly does his job well, but traces a little too quickly for my taste.
+Barely enough time to take pictures!
+Obviously a little jaded to walk around with diving tourists, the boy...

-That said, monopolized by my brand new stab and brand new Legend Expander Legend (see page Equipment), I make few images.
-But I'm catching up on the second one!
+That said, monopolized by my brand new stab and brand new Legend Expander Legend (see page Equipment), I make few pictures.
+But I'm making up for it on the second one!
 The proof.

 Koh Phi Phi View Point

-Then, hardly tired by this double immersion, I attack the climb that leads to View Point, the aptly named.
-There are now "tsunami evacuation route" signs all over the island's paths.
+Then, hardly tired by this double immersion, I tackle the climb to View Point, the aptly named.
+There are now "tsunami evacuation route" signs everywhere along the roads of the island.

 From there, we have a breathtaking view of the two beaches back to back.
 Probably the best-known panorama of Phi Phi.
 As usual, when it comes to making an effort, even modest, in these latitudes, I'm swimming.
 Fortunately, the ice cream vendor is waiting for tourists on arrival ...